iamnotscythe/iamnotscythe/README.md

-- 👋 Hi, I’m iamnotscythe
+- 👋 Hi, I’m Arda
-- 👀 I’m interested in nothing
+- 👀 I’m interested in working princible of computers
-- 🌱 I’m currently learning nothing
+- 🌱 I’m always learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collab any projects
-- 📫 How to reach me u can't reach me
-- iamnotscythe/schyte_rpc is my masterpiece check it out and don't contact with me in discord I will not help you.
+- iamnotscythe/schyte_rpc is my masterpiece.
 . ```I'm out have a nice day```

 <!---